Contact Lens Fears

 I’m Afraid to Touch My Eye

 The most common fear about contact lenses is the actual touching of one’s eye.
-This is a normal fear—many people struggle even to put eye drops into their eyes, let alone an actual device.
+This is a normal contact lens fear—many people struggle even to put eye drops into their eyes, let alone an actual device.
 But this fear can be overcome with practice.
 When inserting your lenses, look up, and insert from below.
 After the lens has been inserted, look down to position the lens over your pupil.

 One way to almost get around this fear is to ask for lenses that can be worn for extended periods of time; that way you’ll have to go through the process less often.
 Ask your eye care practitioner if you are a candidate overnight contact lens wear.